MathiasPBerger/gboml-docs-test/paper/paper.md

 - making it easy to re-use and combine components and models
 - interfacing with commercial and open-source solvers, including structure-exploiting ones

+An early version of the tool was used in a research article studying the economics of carbon-neutral fuel production in remote areas where renewable resources are abundant [@RemoteHub].
+The tool is also used in the context of a research project focusing on the design of the future Belgian energy system.

 # Example

 Next, we describe a short example illustrating how GBOML works.
 First, a model must be encoded in a GBOML input file.
 An input file implementing a stylised microgrid investment planning problem is shown below.